DrContrary/DrContrary.github.io/_posts/2018-11-07-image_analysis_tidyverse.md

     ## 8 4.0                 36.6       9.67
     ## 9 4.5                 44.4      28.9

-Use a bargraph to vizualize
+Use a bargraph to visualize
 ---------------------------

 So, it looks like there is a huge effect from glucose.
 Lets plot this